-The unique art and handicrafts produced by New Zealand’s Maori population are among the country’s most vibrant and celebrated art works.
-There are few better examples of the Maori Rock carvings at Mine Bay on Lake Taupo.
-One of the most striking attractions of Lake Taupo, the immense carvings adorn the cliff faces of the bay, towering over 10 meters high.
+The Maori Rock Carvings at Mine Bay, Lake Taupo are one of the most celebrated examples of Maori traditional art.
+One of the most striking attractions of Lake Taupo, the immense carvings adorn the cliff faces of the bay.
+They tower over 14 metres above the crystal-clear water.

-Although the designs appear like the remains of an ancient Maori settlement, they were in fact carved by artist Matahi Whakataka-Brightwell in the 1970s, taking three summers to complete.
-The dramatic works are some of the largest rock art of their kind in the world, depicting Ngatoroirangi – the Maori visionary who guided the Tuwharetoa and Te Arawa tribes to Lake Taupo over a thousand years before.
-Flanking Ngatoroirangi are two smaller carvings depicting the south wind and a mermaid, and utilizing traditional Maori stone-carving techniques.
+Although the designs appear like the remains of an ancient Maori settlement, they were in fact carved by Matahi Whakataka-Brightwell and a team of artists over four years in the 1970s.
+The dramatic works are some of the largest rock art of their kind in the world.
+The main carving depicts Ngatoroirangi, the Maori visionary who guided the Tuwharetoa and Te Arawa tribes to Lake Taupo over a thousand years ago.
+Flanking Ngatoroirangi are smaller sculptures that depict kaitiaki (guardians) or tupuna (ancestors) of the local Maori tribe.

-Only viewable from the water, visiting the Maori Rock Carvings is a popular boat excursion from Taupo, but it’s also possible to get there by kayak, offering an incredible up close view of the figures as you float beneath the cliffs.
+Only viewable from the water, visiting the Maori Rock Carvings is a popular boat or kayak excursion from Taupo.
+The experience of viewing the carvings close up as you float beneath the cliffs is one you will never forget.

 - TikiTiki is the top knot that sits at the peak of Ngatoroirangi's head.
 It represents his ability to communicate to lo Matua Kore, the highest god in the Maori culture.